zack-bitcoin/otr_messager/README.md

 OTR style encryption for group chat.

 A work in progress.
-Not yet usable.
+Works for 1 to 1 OTR message.
+Testing is not very extensive, there could be security vulnerabilities.

 built for https://github.com/zack-bitcoin/amoveo